 The backstories do take an interesting turn when it’s revealed at the end of the chapter introducing Dum that Dum killed the March Hare, who was the Dormouse’s past lover.
 I do hope that the next volumes of this manga delve a bit deeper into this dynamic that Dum and the Dormouse share with each other, as well as the hinted former relationship the Mad Hatter used to apparently have with the King of Hearts.
 More elaboration on Cheshire’s backstory involving the gryphons, would be great, as well as more backstory-related material regarding the White Rabbit.
 Finally, I hope we will see more of the King of Hearts and Tweedledee next volume, because what little I read about them in this volume is setting up what I think could be a direct encounter between the King of Hearts and/or Tweedledee against Makoto and the others.

-Overall, I’m going to give this volume of a rating of 4 out of 5 stars!
+Overall, I’m rating this manga 4 out of 5 stars!

 There is a lot that I’m hoping to see for the next volume, seeing as this first volume was more introductory to explain the concepts of this particular version of Wonderland, and setting up the love interests.
 I hope the backstories are not as rushed as they were for the next volumes of this manga, and I look forward to definitely reading more.

 If you like this post, please share it with your fellow writers and readers!
 Also, feel free to follow my site and/or like my Facebook Page, Twitter, and Tumblr for more reader/writer posts, fanfics, book reviews, and other updates!